Whitepapers

 Receiving A Referral From An Excluded Provider: Beware

-We all know that a doctor plays a vital role in today’s healthcare ecosystem (not to mention the rise of the importance of the Nurse Practitioner and Physicians Assistant).
-After all, the doctor is where you are likely to be seen and/or who will refer you to a hospital, specialist or outpatient surgery center for further healthcare services.
+We all know that a doctor plays a vital role in today’s healthcare ecosystem.
+After all, the doctor is where you are likely to be seen and/or who will refer you to a hospital, specialist, or outpatient surgery center for further healthcare services.

 So does it matter if the referring doctor is excluded from participating or receiving federal healthcare dollars by and through a federally funded healthcare program?